StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Novices don’t need flying unicorns across their screen when they place a trade; they deserve education that will make them better investors and, especially, prevent them from becoming frustrated enough to not invest or, worse, make a costly mistake.
 Beginners on the Trading platforms can click on a yellow question mark icon to access the Learning Mode, which provides detailed explanations of what’s on the screen.
 This feature alone makes a compelling case for beginners to strongly consider Questrade.

-Other non-unicorn but highly relevant research tools include analysts' opinions, forecasts, fundamental and technical ratings, and good sentiment measures.
+Other highly relevant research tools include analysts' opinions, forecasts, fundamental and technical ratings, and good sentiment measures.
 The gadgets are provided by TipRanks, a popular third-party provider.

-Questrade Edge web: We were impressed with the platform’s ease of use and clean, well-rounded experience.
+Questrade Edge web: I was impressed with the platform’s ease of use and clean, well-rounded experience.
 Streaming watch lists, stock charts, the sidebar, and options chains can all be easily customized.

 Edge web does a very good job of providing the core necessities of trading, including quotes, charts, trading, customizable watch lists, news, and account management.
 The charting package is powerful enough to satisfy most casual traders and order management is surprisingly robust, with available order routing and bracket orders.
-Options traders get five Greeks and orders grouped by strategy (hooray), but options analysis tools are lacking.
+Options traders get five Greeks and orders grouped by strategy, which is great, but options analysis tools are lacking.

 The Research tab will lead you to trending stocks, an event calendar, and news.
 Analyst rating changes can be filtered.
 Individual stock research also includes analyst ratings, sentiment analysis, and a TipRanks Smart Score.